bit10242000/MineD-B/README.md

 A shopping system that handles details of minerals from the database, customers, shopping carts, inventory management, payment processing, and order management.

 ## Project goals
-1. To increase commerce of the minerals by 30%.
+1. To increase commerce in minerals by 30%.

 ## Table of contents
 1. [Features](#Features)